vegaprotocol/documentation/docs/concepts/vega-chain.md

 4. All other validators verify the checkpoint against their own, restore the state and then allow other transactions on the network.

 <!-- ### ***Further reading***
-For a full list of data stored in a checkpoint, see SPECS LINK.
+DPOS - For a full list of data stored in a checkpoint, see SPECS LINK.
+Non-validator participants keep the network fair by controlling the voting power of validators.
+When tokens are delegated, the tokenholders choose the validators for the network. it is the responsibility of tokenholders to manage who validates the network (and its transactions).
 ## Tendermint consensus
  ### Transaction and sequencing
  ### Transaction ordering